Technologies for the regeneration of textile fibres

 Regeneration of Cellulose to obtain IONCELL F (CL) fibres

 Ioncell-F technology converts wood into textiles without harmful chemicals.

 It is an environmentally friendly alternative to water-intensive cotton production.
 In addition, the process has the potential to revolutionise recycling of textile waste, turning waste cotton into upcycled high-quality, high-end fibre.

 Recycled PET pellets and an innovative catalyst are driving sustainable developments in polyester recycling.

 There is a great need to convert material not qualified for reuse into high value virgin textile fibre, thereby realising the sustainable utilisation of textile resources.

-Contemporary recycling methods often produce poor quality products, particularly with thermoset composites.
+Contemporary recycling methods often produce low value products, particularly with plastic products.